kunalj101/python_intro_hackathon/chapter5.md

 ## Build your first logistic regression model

-Let’s make our first Logistic Regression model.
-One way would be to take all the variables into the model but this might result in overfitting (don’t worry if you’re unaware of this terminology yet).
+Let’s build our first Logistic Regression model.
+One way would be to take all the variables into the model, but this might result in overfitting (don’t worry if you’re unaware of this terminology yet).
 In simple words, taking all variables might result in the model understanding complex relations specific to the data and will not generalize well.

 We can easily make some intuitive hypothesis to set the ball rolling.
 The chances of getting a loan will be higher for:

 * Applicants having a credit history
-* Applicants with higher applicant and co-applicant incomes
+* Applicants with higher applicant and co-applicant income
 * Applicants with higher education level
 * Properties in urban areas with high growth perspectives

 Ok, time for you to build your first logistics regression model!
 The pre processed train_modified and test_modifed data are available in your workspace.

 *** =instructions
-- Store input variable in list "predictors"
+- Store input variable in a list "predictors"
 - Create an object of logistic regression